mckennatim/spas/README.md

 A shared node_moodules for SPA's.
 Requires webpack 2 due to the style of the config files and can be started with started with `wpw` webpack -w or `wpp` webpack production

 ## tags
+### 09-paho-rxasred-vigo_onfocus-blur
+on why actions should be devoupled from a page, you can use them anywhere
 ### 08-paho-rxasred-vigo
 #### todo